Brackets in multicontact geometry and multisymplectization: Dissipative field theories

 \begin{corollary} A Hamiltonian form $\alpha \in \Omega^{n-1}_H(M)$ with vertical infinitesimal conformal transformation has the following local expression:

 where $F = F(x, y)$, and $G^\mu$ satisfies $\pdv{G^\mu}{p^\nu_i} = \delta^{\mu}_\nu \pdv{G^\alpha}{p^\alpha_i}$. \end{corollary}

-In Table \ref{table:examples}, the reader can find some elementary examples of conformal Hamiltonian forms, their associated infinitesimal conformal transformations, and conformal factor.
+In Table \ref{table:examples}, the reader can find some elementary examples of conformal Hamiltonian forms, their associated infinitesimal conformal transformations, and conformal factors.
 The Jacobi brackets of each possible pair can be found in Table \ref{table:brackets}.

 Now, our goal is to write the evolution of the previous Hamiltonian forms with a fixed Hamiltonian (and hence fixed dynamics) using the studied geometry.
 Intrinsically, a Hamiltonian is given by a \textit{Hamiltonian section}